Gokulnath-Saravanan/PeripheralAttack/README.md

 This project highlights the vulnerabilities associated with peripheral interfaces like USB devices.
 By understanding and demonstrating these threats, we emphasize the importance of user education and robust security measures.

-#HOW TO RUN:

-Absolutely!
-Here’s the professional version of the **HOW TO RUN** section for your README.md file:

 ---